 Amarnath Cave Yatra

-The first such threats were made in 1993 by a rogue jihadi group in retaliation to the demolition of the Babri Masjid in the previous year.
-Although nothing happened that year and over the next few years, some attacks happened consecutively in 2000, 2001, and 2002, leaving dozens of people, including Hindu pilgrims and local Muslim civilians, dead.
+In 1993, a rogue jihadi group issued threats in response to the demolition of the Babri Masjid the previous year.
+Although no significant incidents occurred that year and in the subsequent years, a series of attacks took place consecutively in 2000, 2001, and 2002, resulting in the loss of many lives, including Hindu pilgrims and local Muslim civilians.

 We hope that this EDUCBA information on “Shri Amarnath Cave Temple” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information,